June 13, 2025 (6mo ago) — last updated December 20, 2025 (4d ago)

 Building Measurement Systems That Don’t Drive You Crazy

 Before you can improve anything, you need data.
-I've seen so many companies build these crazy complex measurement systems, then realize they're spending more time gathering data than actually using it.
-It's like buying a fancy espresso machine and only using it to make instant coffee.
-The real winners?
-They figure out how to measure operational efficiency in a way that actually gives them useful insights without creating a ton of extra work.
+Too many companies build complex measurement systems and then spend more time gathering data than using it.
+The winners measure efficiency in ways that reveal action without creating unnecessary work.

 Infographic about how to measure operational efficiency